Elsa case management system

 Guardianship Services Act, section 84

-Act on the Population Information System and Certificate Services Provided by the Digital and Population Data Services Agency, section 4
+Act on Certain Person Registers of the Digital and Population Data Services Agency, section 8

 Act on Forenames and Surnames, section 21